 Eleni O’Brien, MA, LPC, NCC - Therapist

-Eleni has worked in various settings including Behavioral Health Rehabilitation Services (BHRS), providing therapeutic services for children, adolescents, and families in the home, school and community settings.
-She has provided services in therapeutic foster care and adoption services, residential treatment facilities, outpatient setting, and in the school-based setting.
-Currently employed by UPMC as a Program Supervisor for the Student Assistance Program and Behavioral Health Contract Services, she consults with and counsels students, families, and school personnel across several local school districts.
+Eleni has previously worked in various settings including providing therapeutic services for clients and their families in the home, school and in the community.
+She has provided therapy in foster care and adoption services, residential treatment facilities, outpatient setting, school-based settings, and as a supervisor for Student Assistance Programs for local school districts.
 She has also served as a birth and postpartum doula for two years; providing prenatal, labor support, and postpartum support for new and expectant mothers.
-She is passionate about supporting women through life-transforming changes, including working with young women struggling with identity, self-esteem, career issues and women’s issues.
-She serves as a volunteer mentor for a local college-based mentoring group and is passionate about empowering women and girls to continue their education and enter the workforce.
+Eleni currently works for Allegheny Health Network as a Behavioral Health Consultant in the primary care setting, so she sees clients in our practice during limited evening and weekend hours at our McMurray office.

 Ellen Scheidt, MS, LPC - Therapist